copiousfreetime/try-them-all/posts/processing-a-compressed-json-feed.md

 parse error: Unfinished string at EOF at line 2806, column 1431
 ```

+After running it and testing  - it looks good - except for the last line, which is garbled JSON.
+This is to be expected as the bytes that are read from the data stream are compressed bytes and the code decompresses it as blocks.
+The data is not line oriented yet.

-## Converting blocks of text to newlines
+## Converting blocks of text to newlines with a pipe

-Normally when reading from an IO object in ruby, to parse the input into newlines, I would just use `IO#readline` or `IO#gets`.
-In this case, the decompressed bytes are not in an `IO` object, they are a block of bytes, and there may or may-not be a newline in it depending on how much was read and decompressed from the socket.
+Normally when reading from an IO object in ruby, I would use `IO#readline` or `IO#gets` to parse the input into newlines.
+In this case, the decompressed bytes are not in an `IO` object, they are a block of bytes in a `String`, and there may or may-not be a newline in it depending on how much was read and decompressed from the socket.

 Originally I thought about writing something similar to a Java BufferedReader to convert the uncompressed bytestream into newlines.
-And then realized, It already exists in ruby -  [`IO.pipe`](https://rubyapi.org/2.7/o/io#method-c-pipe).
+And then realized, it already exists in ruby -  [`IO.pipe`](https://rubyapi.org/2.7/o/io#method-c-pipe).

 > `IO.pipe` creates a pair of pipe endpoints (connected to each other) and returns them as a two-element array of [`IO`](https://rubyapi.org/2.7/o/io) objects: `[` _read\_io_, _write\_io_ `]`.